-- a.
-The student achieves a grade below 75% in any clinical nursing courses. - b.
-The student achieves an unsatisfactory "U" in any clinical nursing course. - c.
-The student achieves a grade below 75% in any non-clinical nursing course. - d.
-The student achieves an overall GPA below 2.3.
+- 1. The student achieves a grade below 75% in any clinical nursing courses. - 2.
+The student achieves an unsatisfactory (U) in any clinical nursing course. - 3.
+The student achieves a grade below 75% in any non-clinical nursing course. - 4.
+The student achieves an overall GPA below 2.0.

 Once a student is placed on academic probation, the student will be notified by the Academic Advisor and Program Coordinator.
-The student will have until the end of the quarter, or until the next mid-term, which ever comes first, to achieve satisfactory progress and grades.
-If a student receives continuous academic probation (receives two consecutive probations), that student will be ineligible to receive federal financial aid funds.
+The student will have till the end of the quarter, or till the next mid-term, which ever comes first, to achieve satisfactory progress and grades.
+If a student receives continuous academic probation (receives two consecutive periods of probation), that student will be ineligible to receive federal financial aid funds.